 The overall goal of physiotherapy for arthritis is to provide you with the fundamental education and movement to work on your own rehabilitation at home.
 It is very important that you understand your arthritis in order to begin to manage its effects and your physiotherapist will help you do this.
 Once you understand your arthritis and are able to perform your exercises on your on your own you can check in at intervals discussed with your therapist to update your exercise program and re-evaluate your treatment strategy.

-Remember many types of arthritis and inflammatory conditions exist.
+Remember there are many types of arthritis and inflammatory conditions.
 To name a few: rheumatoid arthritis, lupus, gout, osteoarthritis.
-A great resource for more information on arthritis is the Arthritis Society's website, https://arthritis.ca.
+A great resource for more information on arthritis is the Arthritis Society's.
+Click here to visit the Arthritis Society website.